unionai-oss/pandera/docs/source/dataframe_schemas.rst

     ...
     SchemaError: columns '('a', 'c')' not unique:
     column  index  failure_case
+    0      a      0             1
-    0      a      1             1
+    1      a      1             1
+    2      c      0             3
-    1      c      1             3
+    3      c      1             3

-To control how unique errors are reported, the `unique` argument accepts:
+To control how unique errors are reported, the `unique_keep_setting` argument accepts:
-    - `False`: don't check for uniqueness
     - `True`: report all duplicates except first occurence
     - `first`: report all duplicates except first occurence
     - `last`: report all duplicates except last occurence
-    - `all`: report all duplicates
+    - `all`: report all duplicates (default)

 .. testcode:: joint_column_uniqueness